Bekaboo/dropbar.nvim/README.md

 - `opts.menu.quick_navigation`: `boolean`
-  - When on, automatically set the cursor to the closest previous/next clickable component in current menu entry on `CursorMoved`
+  - When on, automatically set the cursor to the closest previous/next clickable component in the direction of cursor movement on `CursorMoved`
   - Default: `true`
 - `opts.menu.entry.padding`: `{ left: number, right: number }`
   - Padding to use between the menu entry and the menu border